California R&D Tax Credit – All You Need to Know

 businessman using tablet pc analyzing financial charts and documents

-California research tax credits are designed to incentivize businesses to invest in research and development so that they have less of a tax liability when the tax season kicks in.
-These tax credits contribute to additional capital, which businesses can use to hire additional research staff, purchase advanced equipment, and generally expand their research operations over time.
+California research tax credits are designed to incentivize businesses to invest in research and development so that they have less tax liability when tax season kicks in.
+These tax credits contribute to additional capital, which companies can use to hire additional research staff, purchase advanced equipment, and generally expand their research operations over time.

 Research and development tax credits are widely available to businesses in California, regardless of size or industry.
 However, you have to meet the state definition of research and development, which is outlined in the four-part qualifying test that is routine at both the federal and state levels.
-This credit’s vast availability is beneficial for a broad spectrum of businesses to drive innovation in their sector.
+This credit’s vast availability benefits a broad spectrum of businesses by driving innovation in their sector.

 What Code Governs California R&D Credit?

 The California Revenue and Taxation Code governs the specific regulations and guidelines surrounding the research and development tax credit program.
-This includes which California gross receipts to collect, what falls under qualified research expenses, and understanding what to do with any leftover or unused credit.
+This includes which California gross receipts to collect, what qualifies as qualified research expenses, and what to do with any leftover or unused credit.

-This code serves as a critical resource for businesses and tax professionals who want to find specific information about the research and development program.
+This code is critical for businesses and tax professionals seeking specific information about the research and development program.

-One of the most notable rules about these tax credits is there is a $5 million dollar cap on the amount that a business can claim annually.
-This rule is in effect from the year 2020 to 2023, and while it may limit benefits for very large corporations, you can still save a substantial amount by claiming the most that you can.
+One of the most notable rules about these tax credits is a 5 million dollar cap on the amount a business can claim annually.
+This rule is in effect from the year 2020 to 2023, and while it may limit benefits for giant corporations, you can still save a substantial amount by claiming the most that you can.

 Another important note is that businesses that claim the California research credit are subject to the four-year audit window from the original filing date.
 This means that the governing body, the California Franchise Tax Board, has four years from the date a tax return is filed to verify the accuracy of all of the claimed credits.

-So keep all the documentation about your qualified research expenses handy, as you may need them years after the original date!
+Please keep all the documentation about your qualified research expenses handy, as you may need it years after the original date!

 Eligibility Criteria for California R&D Tax Credits